 So what exactly does a Stars Align session look like?
-The following is a step-by-step breakdown of typical session, with lots of flexibility and room to co-create a personalized session.
+The following is a step-by-step breakdown of typical session, with lots of flexibility and room to co-create a session tailored to you.

-Once in the curtained-off massage area, I will show you where you can hang and store your personal items.
+Once in the private therapy room, I will show you where you can hang and store your personal items.
 I will ask that your cell phone be turned to “Do not disturb,” unless you need to be available.
-I ask clients to remove bracelets, necklaces, large rings, and large earrings, but wedding bands and stud earrings are easy to work around.
+I ask clients to remove any bracelets, necklaces, large rings, and large earrings, but wedding bands and stud earrings are easy to work around.

 I am trained to work with a completely nude client, only undraping the parts of the body I am working on.
 I am able to perform long, continuous strokes if there aren’t any items of clothing in the way.
 However, many people new to massage may prefer leaving underwear, or more, on.
 I can work with whatever makes you feel most safe and comfortable.